awsdocs/amazon-vpc-user-guide/doc_source/egress-only-internet-gateway.md

 ## Working with egress\-only internet gateways<a name="egress-only-internet-gateway-working-with"></a>

-The following sections describe how to create an egress\-only internet gateway for your private subnet, and configure routing for the subnet\.
+The following sections describe how to create an egress\-only \(outbound\) internet gateway for your private subnet, and to configure routing for the subnet\.

 ### Creating an egress\-only internet gateway<a name="egress-only-internet-gateway-create"></a>